 At one point in the past, the IRS used to issue an IRS refund cycle chart so taxpayers could be aware of when their refunds would arrive.
-However, in 2012 the IRS stopped issuing this chart.
-The good news is helpful tools are available, which replace the chart, while helping you understand the refund cycle for 2017.
+However, in 2012, the IRS stopped issuing this chart.
+The good news is helpful tools are available which replace the chart while helping you understand the refund cycle for 2022, 2023

-This means that the IRS is not going to be providing you with an instant refund date.
-Nevertheless, when you file your taxes online they provide you with an estimation date.
+This means that the IRS is not going to be providing you with a firm tax refund date.
+Nevertheless, when you file your taxes online, they promise you will get the fastest tax refund possible.

 Are There Any Estimated Refund Cycle Charts Available Yet?

-The IRS may not have issued their 2017 Refund Schedule, but there are plenty of them spread throughout the web.
+The IRS may not have issued it’s 2022, 2023 Refund Schedule, but there are plenty of them spread throughout the web.
 However, they are composed of estimates based on trends from previous years.
 Usually, they are based on how you opted to get your refund – check or direct deposit.

-The 2017 tax season is currently set to start in January and should end on April 15, 2017.
-This means that you need to file your tax return forms with Turbo Tax as soon as possible to receive your largest refund ever.
-They have tax experts to help you through the process and their software is very easy to use.
+The upcoming tax season will likely start January 27th and should end on April 15, 2023.
+This means that you need to file your tax return forms as soon as possible to receive your largest refund ever.
+They have tax experts to help you through the process, and their software is very easy to use.

-Filing your taxes with Turbo Tax has never been so easy.
-Start filing your federal tax return free and be sure to use some of the amazing Turbo Tax discount promo codes that are floating around the web.
+Filing your taxes online has never been so easy.
+Start filing your federal tax return free, and be sure to get the quickest refund possible!